wzychla/rust-vs-js/readme.md

 ## Running tests

-Both playgrounds can be run by opening
+Both playgrounds can be run by navigating to their respective `*.html` files.

 ## Javascript